 - Welcome of new people with a complete program of internal trainings; - Internal communication: use every occasion and tool to reinforce the communication between the people in the organization.
 Since two years, "Les Midis de l'arena" (open information sessions) gather employees for sharing knowledge on all kind of topics.
-In 2017, Yammer (professional social network solution of Microsoft) has been deployed and rapidly became the ideal platform for sharing successes and news from customers and people on the field.
-This is an "open windows to the world" for a lot of employees, and it gives a concrete aspect to their daily job. - Well-being: numerous activities organized by and for the employees aimed at building the team spirit, such as departmental incentives, various company events or incentives to practice a sport in the neighborhood;
+Yammer (professional social network solution of Microsoft) is deployed since 2017 and rapidly became the ideal platform for sharing successes and news from customers and people on the field.
+This is an "open windows to the world" for a lot of employees, and it gives a concrete aspect to their daily job. - Well-being: numerous activities organized by a group of employees ("Ed-Force One") aimed at building the team spirit, such as departmental incentives, various company events (such as a Santa Claus event for the staff's children); - A competitive global remuneration package in relation to the skills and experience of each person, accompanied by company profit sharing programs.

-• A competitive global remuneration package in relation to the skills and experience of each person, accompanied by company profit sharing programs.
+This policy is important and reinforces a sense of belonging.

-This policy is bearing fruit and reinforces a sense of belonging.
-The average age of the company's employees is young (38 years).
+The average age of the company's employees is young (36 years).